dr-joe-wirth/primerForge/paper/paper.md

 Although many of the primer pairs predicted by `primerForge` were not validated by `isPcr`, this can be attributed to the fact that `primerForge` allows primer pairs to produce PCR products in the outgroup provided they are outside of the user-specified range.
-For example, 1,118,742 of the 1,132,237 primer pairs (98.8 %) identified by `primerForge` in the _E. coli_ dataset that were not validated by `isPcr` were predicted to produce a PCR product in one or more of the outgroup genomes.
-Similarly, 453 of the 457 primer pairs identified in the _M. mycoides_ dataset were not validated with `isPcr` for the same reason.
-The remaining invalidated primer pairs can be attributed to the fact that the `isPcr` parameters `tileSize`, `minGood`, and `minPerfect` were set to very low values in order to directly compare the results of `primerForge` with those produced by `swga2`.
-The use of these `isPcr` parameters also explains the decreased number of optimized primer pairs.
+For example, all of the 847,045 primer pairs identified by `primerForge` in the _E. coli_ dataset that were compatible with, but not validated by, `isPcr` were predicted to produce a PCR product in one or more of the outgroup genomes.
+Similarly, all 154 primer pairs identified by `primerForge` but not validated by `isPcr` in the _M. mycoides_ dataset were not validated for the same reason.
+The decreased number of optimized primer pairs can be attributed to the fact that the `isPcr` parameters `tileSize`, `minGood`, and `minPerfect` were set to low values in order to directly compare the results of `primerForge` with those produced by `swga2`.

 In addition to the improvements observed in \autoref{tab:comparisons}, `primerForge` also allows the user to specify desired PCR product size ranges,